vikingeducation/prep_basics/test-yourself-answers.md

 `:qa!`
 *Contributed by [Andur Carr](https://github.com/LaMarseillaise)*

-The shortcut for exit Vim with saving the changes  is "ZZ".
+The shortcut to exit Vim with saving the changes  is "ZZ".

 #### What is the `.bash_profile` file and what is it used for?